-The American Trucking Association estimates that the nationwide shortage of drivers now exceeds 80,000 — a gap, it notes, is likely to increase throughout 2022.
-So what does that mean for freight brokers who rely daily on truck drivers?
+The American Trucking Association estimates that the nationwide shortage of drivers now exceeds 80,000 — a gap expected to increase to more than 160,000 by 2031.
+So what does that mean for freight brokers that rely daily on truck drivers?

 “I used a number of brokers in the early days.
-About half were what I call ‘one and done’.
-I would haul a load for them and, due to poor communication, outright lies concerning loads, unrealistic pickup and delivery requirements and slow pay (one was even a ‘no pay’), it took me a while to weed out the fly-by-night brokers and find a handful of good ones.
+Half were what I call ‘one and done’.
+I would haul a load for them and, due to poor communication, outright lies concerning loads, unrealistic pickup and delivery requirements, and slow pay (one was even a ‘no pay’), it took me a while to weed out the fly-by-night brokers and find a handful of good ones.

-“Then, almost by accident, I found a good broker.
+“Then I found a good broker.
 I ran exclusively for her for almost ten years until we both retired.
-She knew where I liked to run and how I liked to run, what my minimum rate per mile was and what I could and could not do.
+She knew where I liked to run and how I liked to run, what my minimum rate per mile was, and what I could and could not do.

-“Two of the things I appreciated about her was that she had a good memory and she was honest.
+“Two of the things I appreciated about her were that she had a good memory and she was honest.
 She once called me and said ‘I’m in a jam.
 I have a load I have to get covered.
-It doesn’t pay worth a crap, it has a lot of deadhead miles, but the driver I had on it fell off the load and I gotta get it covered.’
-I took it, and got her out of the spot she was in.
+It doesn’t pay worth a crap, it has a lot of deadhead miles, but the driver I had fell off the load, and I gotta get it covered.’
+I took it and got her out of the spot she was in.
 A couple of weeks later, she offered me ‘payback,’ and it was a great load!

-The importance of solid business relationships, built on a foundation of good communication, was echoed in Relay’s recent carrier and broker panel discussion in Atlanta.
-“Treat each other like members of your family.
-And the driver won’t hesitate to help out if the broker needs something out of the ordinary on a delivery,” said panelist, owner-operator and SHE Trucking CEO Sharae Moore.
+The importance of solid business relationships, built on a foundation of good communication, was echoed in Relay’s carrier and broker panel discussion in Atlanta.
+“Treat each other like members of your family, and the driver won’t hesitate to help out if the broker needs something out of the ordinary on a delivery,” said panelist, owner-operator, and SHE Trucking CEO, Sharae Moore.